 Social Media

-We recognize the value of social media as an influential two-way communication tool and we are committed to sharing quality content and providing best-in-class social media customer service.
-We strive to reach, educate, and engage the entire Hokie nation through a digital-first approach, disseminating helpful news and information in a timely manner.
-We encourage meaningful and personalized interactions, welcome community feedback and strive to be transparent and proactive in our digital communications.
+We recognize the value of social media as an influential two-way communication tool, and we are committed to sharing quality content and providing best-in-class social media customer service.
+We encourage meaningful and personalized interactions, welcome community feedback, and strive to be transparent and proactive in our digital communications.
 In this social space, we support our Hokies and our brand.

 Official Virginia Tech-affiliated social media accounts must adhere to the Virginia Tech Brand Guide to ensure consistency across platforms.
 Resources are available for Virginia Tech employees and students in the Brand Center.